-Red Hat Linux Advanced Server Online Help Boot Loader Password Configuration A boot loader password prevents users from passing arbitrary options to the kernel.
-For highest security, we recommend setting a password, but this is not necessary for more casual users.
-GRUB Password Vise a GRUB Password?
-Now that you have chosen to install GRUB as your boot loader, Password: you should create a password to Confirm: protect your system.
-Users can pass options to the kernel which Password accepted. can compromise your system security To enhance your system security, you should select Use a Grub Password.
-Once selected, enter in a password and then confirm it. ?
+Online Help Boot Loader Password Configuration GRUB Password Install GRUB as your boot loader, you should create a password to protect your system.
+Users can pass options to the kernel which can compromise your system security.
+To enhance your system security, you should select Use a Grub Password .
+Once selected, enter in a password and then confirm it.
+A boot loader password prevents users from passing arbitrary options to the kernel.
+For highest excurity, we recommend setting a password, but this is not necessary for more casual users.
+Password: Password: Confirm: Password accepted. ?
 Hide Help ?
-Release Notes Sack ▷ Next
+Release Notes Sack Ne ext

-Figure 3-10 GRUB Password
+Figure 3-10.
+GRUB Password